keithbuhler/keithbuhler.github.io/syllabi/syllabus-intro-fpa-spring-2017.md

 | Extra Credit                          | 0-5% max    |

-##  Outline (FPA):
+##  Outline:

 The outline tells you the reading due each day, the topic.
-The outline is *subject to minor changes.*
+The outline is *subject to minor changes* for weather, sicknesses, travel, etc. The online version is always up to date.

+### Unit 1 Origins

-### Unit 1, Week 1 -- Origins (Faith and Reason, Myth, Holiness)
+### Week 1 -- Faith and Reason

 Jan-24 T Syllabus Day
 Jan-26 R [JP Moreland, "Love your God with all your mind"](https://drive.google.com/open?id=0B0CYQDZ8AWu8ZFpxVkllVG5GQWs)